jeffblackadar/mre/docs/en/lessons/transcribe_handrwriting.md

 5. You should expect these results:
 + A print of "Success. /content/drive/MyDrive/azure_config/cv.json exists.""
 + The file cv.json has been created.
 + Open cv.json.
-It looks similar to this:
+It should look similar to this:
 ```
 {"COMPUTER_VISION_SUBSCRIPTION_KEY":{"0":"b-f-9-7-0-8-4-8-b-7-a-6-6-8-1-9-"},"COMPUTER_VISION_ENDPOINT":{"0":"https:\/\/computer-vision-transcription-jhb.cognitiveservices.azure.com\/"}}
 ```
 6. Delete this cell.
 Now that cv.json is created we no longer need this code and don't want to leave the Key here.
-Recycling your keys is a good way to keep them secure.
-When your key changes, just edit cv.json or re-run this program.
+7. Regenerating your keys using the button on the Keys and Endpoint page is a good way to keep keys secure.
+When your key changes, just edit cv.json or re-run the program above.

 ### 4. Install Azure[^1]
 1. Open a new cell in your notebook, paste in this code and run it.
 It will: